Yikai-Liao/symusic/docs/project_notes.md

 ### Continuous integration / Read the Docs

-The Read the Docs configuration lives in `readthedocs.yml` and installs dependencies from `docs/requirements.txt`, followed by `pip install symusic` so it can pull the prebuilt wheels from PyPI and expose the nanobind docstrings.
-When you add a new dependency for docs only, update that requirements file rather than the project-wide dependencies.
+The Read the Docs configuration lives in `readthedocs.yml`.
+It installs dependencies from `docs/requirements.txt`, initializes the submodules, and then builds the local checkout with `pip install . -C cmake.define.SYMUSIC_FAST_BUILD=ON` so the hosted pages reflect the current nanobind bindings and docstrings from the repository.

-Once the Sphinx build passes locally, CI should produce identical HTML on Read the Docs.
+When you add a docs-only dependency, update `docs/requirements.txt` rather than the project-wide runtime dependencies.
+Once the Sphinx build passes locally, the same source tree should publish cleanly on Read the Docs.